Udi Manber: Career

 awards, and the Usenix annual Software Tools User Group Award software award in 1999.
 Together with Gene Myers he developed the suffix array, a data structure for string matching.

-He was a professor at the University of Arizona and authored several articles while there, including "Using Induction to Design Algorithms" summarizing his textbook (which remains in print) Introduction to Algorithms: A Creative Approach.
+He was an associate professor at the University of Wisconsin-Madison and then later a professor at the University of Arizona and authored several articles while there, including "Using Induction to Design Algorithms" summarizing his textbook (which remains in print) Introduction to Algorithms: A Creative Approach.

 He became the chief scientist at Yahoo! in 1998.

 In 2002, he joined Amazon.com, where he became "chief algorithms officer" and a vice president.
 He later was appointed CEO of the Amazon subsidiary company A9.com.
 He filed a patent on behalf of Amazon.
 In 2004, Google promoted sponsored listings for its own recruiting whenever someone searched for his name on Google's search engine.

 In 2006, he was hired by Google as one of their vice presidents of engineering.
 In December 2007, he announced Knol, Google's project to create a knowledge repository.

 In October 2010, he was responsible for all the search products at Google.

 In October 2014, Manber was named the vice president of engineering at YouTube.

 In February 2015, Manber announced that he was leaving YouTube for the National Institutes of Health.
 He left the role in 2016.

 In February 2017, Manber went to work for the Department of Medicine at the University of California, San Francisco and a technical advisor to UCSF's Institute for Computational Health Sciences.

 In October 2018, it was reported that Manber was joining Anthem as its chief AI officer.